Summer with Hope

 Summer with Hope (تابستان با امید) is a 2022 Canadian-Iranian drama film, directed, written and co-produced by Sadaf Foroughi.
 The film premiered on July 7, 2022 at the Karlovy Vary International Film Festival.

 Premise

-Omid, a teenage athlete who is barred for bureaucratic reasons from a swimming competition; however, as his estranged father has made his consent to a divorce from his mother (Leili Rashidi) conditional on Omid's performance in the competition, he begins to train in open-water swimming under the coaching of Mani (Benyamin Peyrovani), with their increasingly close friendship leading to community rumours and allegations they are engaging in a gay sexual relationship with each other.
+Omid is a teenaged athlete who is barred from a swimming competition for bureaucratic reasons; however, as his estranged father has made a divorce from his mother (Leili Rashidi) conditional on Omid's performance in the competition, he begins to train in open water under the coaching of Mani (Benyamin Peyrovani).
+Their increasingly close friendship leads to community rumours and allegations that they are in a gay relationship.

 Release

 The film premiered on July 7, 2022 at the Karlovy Vary International Film Festival, where it won the Crystal Globe for Best Feature Film.

 Awards

 The film received three Canadian Screen Award nominations at the 11th Canadian Screen Awards in 2023, for Best Motion Picture, Best Supporting Performance in a Film (Rashidi) and Best Original Screenplay (Foroughi).